Top 9 Studio Headphones Under $100

-Doing proper studio monitoring on a budget wasn’t exactly possible only a decade ago.
-These days thins are different.
-Instead of having to invest into $500 studio headphones, you can get the job done for a lot less money.
-Today we are going to show you some of the very best headphones in the budget segment.
+As recent as a decade ago, being able to do studio monitoring on a budget wasn’t exactly easy.
+However, in 2018, things are very different.
+Instead of having to invest your cash into a pair of $500 studio headphones, you can now get the job done for a lot less money.

 Table Of Contents